 - my tutor binder (see above)

-- an accordian file folder that has printed worksheets/hand outs, my schedule/presentation list, and some review games
+- an accordion file folder that has printed worksheets/hand outs, my schedule/presentation list, and some review games

 - painters tape